My Goodness Kitchen

 • 1 ½ teaspoon ground coriander seeds

-• 3 tomatoes, well chopped well 240 grams cherry tomatoes
+• 3 tomatoes, well chopped or 240 grams cherry tomatoes

 • 4 garlic cloves minced